 A Ministerial Greeting!

 When Canada’s Minister of Agriculture & AgriFood, Laurence Macaulay, takes the time to drop Food Day Canada a letter of support, we are totally jazzed.
-He has a HUGE mandate!
-He understands how important Food Day Canada is to the people of our amazing nation…and besides he lives on a farm in Prince Edward Island.
-His mandate is enormous particularly because Agriculture is a major economic driver for so much of Canada.
+Before he took on his current portfolio, his farmer-focused mandate was HUGE!
+He understood how important Food Day Canada is to the people of our amazing nation…and besides he lives on a farm in Prince Edward Island.
+Agriculture is a major economic driver for much of Canada.
 Canada is the 5th largest agricultural exporter in the world, and the agriculture and agri-food industry employs 2.3 million Canadians (that’s 1 in 8 jobs).
 We produce about 75% of the world’s maple syrup, we are the world’s largest exporter – and one of the largest producers – of flaxseed, canola, pulses, oats and durum wheat.

 Agriculture has many meaty contributions.
 There are 10.1 million beef cattle (including bulls, beef cows, heifers, steers and calves) in Canada.
 In addition, roughly 26 million pigs are raised in Canada each year, making us the world’s third-largest exporter of pork products, after the European Union and the United States.